burrows99/Patient-Management-System/README.md

   mkdir -p output
   ```
 - Docker cannot find image: ensure you’re online; Docker will pull `intersystemsdc/irisdemo-base-synthea:version-1.3.4` automatically.

+- Module imports error: `ModuleNotFoundError: No module named 'simulation'`
+  - Always run the unified entrypoint as a module from the repo root:
+    ```bash
+    python3 -m simulation.main
+    ```
+  - Running `python simulation/main.py` may not treat `simulation/` as a package in some environments.

+- Data not found error for `encounters.csv`
+  - Ensure data exists at `output/csv/encounters.csv`.
+  - Path handling in `simulation/dashboard.py` was fixed to avoid `output/output/...`.
+If you previously saw a doubled path, pull latest and re-run.

 ## References (selected)